prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 * Vibrant ecosystem, due to its simplicity and brevity.
 * Real time systems requiring predictable behavior.

-Let us look at them one by one, though not necessarily the same order.
+Let us look at them one by one, though not necessarily in the same order.

 Hardware access
 ---------------